-This proved critically harmful, as it needlessly limits the user’s ability to mix and match different criteria to get the exact list of products they want.
+This can be critically harmful, as it needlessly limits the user’s ability to mix and match different criteria to get the exact list of products they want.

 Unsurprisingly, during testing this led many users to abandon sites due to the confusion and limitations introduced by such mismatches.

-Despite how detrimental it is to users’ product-finding abilities, 74% of sites don’t correctly implement product subtypes with shared attributes as filters (up from 54% in 2018).
+Despite how detrimental it is to users’ product-finding abilities, 88% of sites don’t correctly implement product subtypes with shared attributes as filters (up from 74% in 2020).